Vampire Biology

 A 125-year old vampire

-Note the curved spine and
+photographed in Spain, 1901 Note the curved spine and lack of hair |

 Contrary to the opinions of many theologians, vampiric longevity is not the result of some pact with the devil, but rather an ability to ward off the DNA damage that occurs during cell division in normal humans.
 Specifically, the protective caps on the ends of chromosomes known as telomers get chewed up over time in humans, but not in vampires.